FoxLisk/alttp-notes/rooms/SW/skeleton_forest_2.md

 # Conclusion

 So!
 What do we do about this?
-Personally, I try to keep the Ropa spawned and take a high dash.
+Personally, I try to keep the Ropa spawned and take a high dash through the bushes.
 The high dash seems to be pretty unsafe if you respawn the Ropa, but pretty safe if you don't.
 Many players instead opt to take a low dash.
 I think this is mostly preference.
-The top dash has a fairy bush, which means you won't advance the bush prize pack as much, so if you are worried about the skull bush I think it's better.
+The top dash goes through a fairy bush, which means you won't advance the bush prize pack as much, so if you are worried about the skull bush I think it's better.
 But it's not a big deal.